 You urinate uncontrollably

 Urinary incontinence is quite common among the elderly, especially in women.
 While it becomes more likely as you age, that doesn’t mean you should be fine with living with it forever.
-Pelvic floor exercises can be prove to be useful in improving the condition, particularly for those suffering from stress incontinence.
+Pelvic floor exercises can prove to be useful in improving the condition, particularly for those suffering from stress incontinence.
 Seek the individual support provided by a physiotherapist experienced in women’s health.

 You are having issues with mobility